 The Alliance cautions consumers against relying on stove efficiency claims posted on manufacturers websites.
 Most manufacturers post efficiencies numbers using a variety of non-standardized calculations.
-Virtually all post efficiencies using the European lower heating value (LHV) standard, which was used by Congress and the IRS for the federal wood and pellet stove tax credit, as opposed to the higher American heating value (HHV) standard used by the EPA.
+Virtually all post efficiencies using the European lower heating value (LHV) standard.
+A 75% efficient stove using LHV would be about a 66% efficient stove using HHV if the wood was at 20% moisture content.
 (See this Wikipedia page for more about the difference between LHV and HHV.)

 Wood Stoves with Verified Efficiencies

 The non-catalytic stoves on this list range from 60% to 76% efficiency and the catalytic and cat/hybrid stoves range from 63% to 84% efficiency.
 Pellet stoves range from 58% to 87%.

 have a verified efficiency on